taskmapr/ui-overlay/README.md

 A beautiful, fully-featured overlay component that adds AI chat, UI highlighting, and interactive walkthroughs to any React app.
 Think "Cursor for websites."

-## Features

-- Self-contained chat overlay with full AI chat
-- Agent SDK integration with OpenAI Agents SDK, Swarm, or custom backends
-- Full context (prompt, history, DOM) sent to your agent
-- Smart UI highlighting - auto-discover elements by ID or keywords
-- Guided walkthroughs for interactive product tours
-- Full TypeScript support with complete type definitions
-- Beautiful dark theme out of the box
-- All styles bundled - no CSS overrides needed
-- Zero config - works with mock responses when no backend is connected
-- Easy setup - just `npm install` and one CSS import

 ## Installation

 ```bash